West Potomac Park: Map

 Also in the park are the District of Columbia War Memorial, George Mason Memorial, John Paul Jones Memorial, John Ericsson Memorial, The Arts of War and The Arts of Peace sculptures, the Japanese Pagoda and Lantern statues, the First Air Mail Marker, and the Cuban Friendship Urn.

+On June 24, 2026, at a rally in the National Mall to kick off the Great American State Fair, Donald Trump announced the National Garden of American Heroes will be built in the park.